pointfreeco/swift-dependencies/Sources/Dependencies/Documentation.docc/Articles/SingleEntryPointSystems.md

 be executed for a particular request.

 So, there are a lot of examples of "single entry point" systems out there, but it's also not the majority.
-There are plenty of examples that do not fall into this paradigm, such as `ObservableObject` conformances, all of UIKit and more.
+There are plenty of examples that do not fall into this paradigm, such as observable objects, all of UIKit and more.
 If you _are_ dealing with a single entry point system, then there are some really great superpowers that can be unlocked...

 ## Altered execution environments